Panama Canal panoramic view

 Photo © Flickers of Majesty

-We were on the ship at 5 a.m. on the bow as we approached the Gatun Locks at dawn — watching the ship being raised 85 feet in three chambers, inches from the lock walls, with the mules (little trains) pulling us through.
-The narrator on the bow commentary was riveting the whole day, and I learned the French first broke ground here on January 20, 1882, driven by the same dream that would ultimately claim 20,000 lives before they surrendered to yellow fever and bankruptcy.
-When the United States acquired the project on February 23, 1904, and began work that May 4th, they conquered disease first — mosquitoes and medicine before dynamite and dirt.
+We were on the bow at 5 a.m. as we approached the Gatun Locks at dawn — watching the ship being raised 85 feet in three chambers, inches from the lock walls, with the mules pulling us through.
+The French first broke ground here on January 20, 1882, driven by the same dream that would ultimately claim 20,000 lives before they surrendered to yellow fever and bankruptcy.
+When the United States acquired the project on February 23, 1904, they conquered disease first — mosquitoes and medicine before dynamite and dirt.

 Panama Canal harbor view